Unlock value from digital investments across key manufacturing functions.

 The Digital Transformation Leadership Program classes will be held on Northwestern University’s campus at The Global Hub, 2211 N Campus Drive, Evanston, Illinois 60208.

-Accommodation will be at the Hilton Orrington Hotel in Downtown Evanston, 1710 Orrington Ave, Evanston, IL 60201 which is about a 20-min walk from The Global Hub.
+Accommodation will be at the Hilton Orrington Hotel in Downtown Evanston, 1710 Orrington Ave, Evanston, IL 60201 which is about a 20-minute walk from The Global Hub.
 The program will provide daily transportation between The Global Hub and the Hilton Orrington Hotel.

 How much does it cost to attend the Digital Transformation Leadership Program?

-If you register by March 6, 2026, the program fee is $12,625.00 for MLC members (savings of $1,000) and $14,775.00 for non-members (savings of $1,000).
+If you register by October 12, 2026, the program fee is $12,625.00 for MLC members (savings of $1,000) and $14,775.00 for non-members (savings of $1,000).

-After March 6, 2026, program fees will increase to $13,625.00 for MLC members and $15,775.00 for non-members.
+After October 12, 2026, program fees increase to $13,625.00 for MLC members and $15,775.00 for non-members.

 Can I make partial payment?